 Please keep our missionary families in your prayers for their ministries, their financial support and their safety.

-See also The Lizzie Project, a Honduras ministry associated with the Ladies’ Fellowship.
+See also The Lizzie Project, a Honduras backpack and scholarship ministry associated with the Ladies’ Fellowship.

 Other Missionary Families